 Download TEST HMD here.

 The Reverb G2 has more clarity over the previous gen with new industry-leading Fresnel lenses designed by Valve.
-These have been designed for better clarity, less Ghosting and a vast improvement of the sweet spot.
-This now spans throughout the full FOV, an improvement over the Valve Index, Pimax and certainly better than that of the Vive Cosmos, which has always been one of the many gripes associated with this headset.
+These have been designed for better clarity, less Ghosting and a vast improvement of the sweet spot, which now spans more of the Field of View (FOV).
 There's not much of an issue with Godrays either - they seem to have less glare than any other VR headset that we've tried.
 Finally, there's a manual slider underneath the headset for adjusting the IPD.
 This can be set anywhere between 60-68mm, which is usually more than enough.

 Screen Door Effect